Climate and Environment

 Northern Mexico

-The vast, dry, deserts of northern Mexico remain arid for most of the year; the majority of the rain that falls in this region appears during mid-summer—July through September.
-Baja California typically remains dry most months; the southern areas of the peninsula can experience some rainfall in August and September; although the Baja peninsula is also affected by hurricanes which typically brew anytime from June through November and will break any dry spells when torrential rains and tropical storms make landfall.
+The Baja California peninsula doesn’t experience a ‘rainy season’ per se and typically remains dry most months throughout the year; the southern areas of the peninsula can experience some rainfall in August and September; and the entire the Baja peninsula can be affected by hurricanes which typically brew anytime from June through November and will break any dry spells when torrential rains and tropical storms make landfall.

 Mexico’s central highlands

-The central highland plains, from Zacatecas in the north to Oaxaca in the south, are defined by a series of majestic mountain ranges (and an array of volcanoes).
-This region is home to many colonial towns and cities situated at elevation.
 These places start to turn dry during the late fall, and become very dry and dusty by mid-winter.
 High daytime temperatures peak during May, by which time both people and nature yearn for the refreshing return of the rains that typically return in May or June.

 Mexico’s Pacific and Gulf coasts

-The dry season begins in late fall, and if you’re situated along the Pacific or Gulf Coast, you can expect temperatures to begin to warm-up noticeably from February and by late March these coastal areas will be decidedly hot and humid.
-The heat and humidity will prevail through the dry season, interspersed by sporadic storms until the rains begin again, typically around late May or June.
+The dry season begins in late fall, and if you’re situated along the Pacific or Gulf Coast, you can expect temperatures to begin to warm-up noticeably from February and by late March these coastal areas will be drenching hot and humid.
+The heat and humidity will prevail through the dry season, interspersed by sporadic storms until the rains begin again, typically around late May or in June.

 The Copper Canyon and Chiapas